Category Archives: Energy

 Mainly two things: Burn the spilled oil and pour chemicals (dispersants) into the water.

-These two methods were used to cover their “backs” in the easiest and cheapest way without taking the long-term consequences into consideration, placing once again economic profits before people or the environment.
+These two methods were used to cover their “backs” in the easiest and cheapest way without taking the long-term consequences into consideration.
+BP priorities are clear, economic profits before people or the environment.

 NOAA